-We expect to fund our operations during 2002 from cash generated from operations and short-term borrowings and, as necessary, from our line of credit facility, in addition to the aforementioned Convertible Preferred Stock Purchase Agreement.
+We expect to fund our operations during 2002 from cash generated from operations and short-term borrowings and, as necessary, from our line of credit facility, in addition to the aforementioned sale of Series A Convertible Preferred Stock.
 If our capital is insufficient to fund our activities in either the short or long term, we may need to raise additional funds.
 If we raise additional funds through the issuance of equity securities, our existing stockholders' percentage ownership will be diluted.
 These equity securities may also have rights superior to our common stock.
 Additional debt or equity financing may not be available when needed or on satisfactory terms.
 If adequate funds are not available on acceptable terms, we may be unable to expand our services, respond to competition, pursue acquisition opportunities or continue our operations.

 As a result of the Vertecon and Javelin mergers, in addition to the aforementioned Preferred Stock issuance, we expect to borrow under our existing line of credit facility to fund the costs of the merger and to fund the payment of certain of Vertecon's outstanding obligations.
 The amount of borrowings available to us is based on a percentage of our receivables.
 In the event our working capital needs subsequent to the merger exceed our borrowing capacity, we may need to obtain additional financing to continue our operations.
+In the ordinary course of business, we are continuing to engage in discussions with a variety of sources in an attempt to gain additional financing.
 Additional debt or equity financing may not be available when needed or on satisfactory terms.